quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Testing for epistasis between the two mutator loci

-To test for the presence of epistasis between the mutator loci on chromosome 4 and chromosome 6, we modeled C>A mutation rates in the BXDs as a function of genotypes at either locus.
+To test for statistical epistasis between the mutator loci on chromosome 4 and chromosome 6, we modeled C>A mutation rates in the BXDs as a function of genotypes at either locus.
 Specifically, we tested for statistical interaction between genotypes by fitting a generalized linear model in the R statistical language as follows:

 ```R